Seven ways to create wanderlust in your travel photography

 Photographers are the ultimate travelers.
 After all, it was a photographer, Burton Holmes (1870–1958), who first coined the term “travelogue.”
 In an era before air travel, he visited almost every country, creating more than 30,000 photographs along the way.
 He saw the construction of the Panama Canal, walked the streets of Paris, and took in the view at the Great Wall of China—and then he brought it all home for everyone to see.
 His pictures captivated the imagination of the American public.

-More than a century later, travel is more accessible, but we continue to be by faraway places.
+More than a century later, travel is more accessible, but we continue to be enchanted by faraway places.
 As we emerge from the pandemic, our relationship with travel has also shifted.
-We’ve realized the importance of supporting local and sustainable businesses, and we’re drawn more than ever to destinations that are off the beaten .
+We’ve realized the importance of supporting local and sustainable businesses, and we’re drawn more than ever to destinations that are off the beaten path.
 In this quick guide, we’ll share our best travel photography tips, covering every step along the way—from gear to composition to post-production.

-Pack light to cover more ground
+Pack light to more ground

-As long as you’re shooting in light (the golden and hours around sunrise or sunset are usually ideal), you don’t need tons of gear.
+As long as you’re shooting in beautiful light (the golden and blur hours around sunrise or sunset are usually ideal), you don’t need tons of gear.
 In fact, for most situations, an interchangeable lens camera and a few lenses will go a long way.
-Choose gear you’re comfortable with, and practice before your trip so manual adjustments become second nature.
+Choose gear you’re comfortable with, and practice before your so manual adjustments become second nature.
 Bring more memory cards and batteries than you think you’ll need, just in case.

 Aside from the “must-haves,” some “nice-to-haves” might include a tripod and filters (ND and polarizing), especially for landscape photographers.
 Luckily, there are some great lightweight, carbon fiber travel tripods on the market these days.
-There’s nothing worse than being weighed down and physically uncomfortable while you’re out and about exploring, so keep your gear as minimal as you can.
+There’s nothing worse than being weighed down and physically uncomfortable while you’re out and about exploring, so keep your gear as as you can.

 Walk or bike

-There’s so much you miss when you drive through a city.
+There’s so much you miss when you through a city.
 Instead, slow down.
-Take public transportation, and then walk or bike to your destination.
+Take public transportation, and then walk or bike to your .
 You can even practice the art of “getting lost on purpose”; board the train and get off at a spot that looks interesting (make sure it’s safe, of course), and spend a couple of hours getting to know the neighborhood.
 Even if you have a packed itinerary and a detailed shot list, we recommend setting aside a day or two just to have fun, try new foods, wander through open markets, or sit in the park.

 While visiting the Schnoorviertel (above), Thomas Christians took the time to explore.
 “A stroll through the small streets reveals a colorful mix of crafts, galleries, cafes, restaurants, and small museums,” he shared.
 “Something new can be discovered behind almost every window.”